awsdocs/amazon-ec2-user-guide/doc_source/ec2-increase-availability.md

-# Tutorial: Increase the Availability of Your Application on Amazon EC2<a name="ec2-increase-availability"></a>
+# Tutorial: Increase the availability of your application on Amazon EC2<a name="ec2-increase-availability"></a>

 Suppose that you start out running your app or website on a single EC2 instance, and over time, traffic increases to the point that you require more than one instance to meet the demand\.
 You can launch multiple EC2 instances from your AMI and then use Elastic Load Balancing to distribute incoming traffic for your application across these EC2 instances\.
 This increases the availability of your application\.
 Placing your instances in multiple Availability Zones also improves the fault tolerance in your application\.
 If one Availability Zone experiences an outage, traffic is routed to the other Availability Zone\.